AlexRiveraU/reading-notes/code102_read03.md

 ### Distributed Version Control System

 A Distributed Version Control systems (DVCS) creates mirrored repositories.
-These data backups can be easily be placed on a server to replace any lost information, allowing programmers working in teams to ollaborate with each other in various ways to complete a joint project.
+These data backups can be easily be placed on a server to replace any lost information, allowing programmers working in teams to collaborate with each other in various ways to complete a joint project.

 ---